SteevAnalytics/Contoso-Sales-Analysis/README.md

 ## 🌐 Data Source

 - This is a sample Contoso Sales dataset provided by Microsoft.
-It was downloaded from an Access database and uploaded to Google Drive for easy access: [contoso](https://drive.google.com/file/d/1vvxtA0LxEsuk-UC-GjmAlB5xGo1IL4u1/view)
+It was downloaded from an Access database and uploaded to Google Drive for easy access: [Download_Here](https://drive.google.com/file/d/1vvxtA0LxEsuk-UC-GjmAlB5xGo1IL4u1/view)

 ## 🛠️ Tools Used
 - Power BI
 - DAX for custom measures
 - Data modeling & transformation

 ## 🛠️ Skills & Concepts Demonstrated
 PowerBI concepts like:
-- Data Visualization (Maps, Bar Charts, KPIs, Table view)
+- Data Visualization (Bar Charts, KPIs, Table view)
 - Report Design in Power BI
 - Developing general DAX calculations that deal with text and numbers
 - Data Modelling